binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/gene-tree/20201114-raxml-hb/README.md

 bioawk -c fastx '{print ">"$name;print substr($seq, 1, 480)}' XP_028889033_homologs_N500_muscle_refined.faa > XP_028889033_muscle_refined_C480.faa
 ```

+Lastly I used Notung 2.9 to reconcile the resulting gene tree (used `RAxML_bipartitions.muscle_100381`) with the species tree (`../../../data/20200724-species-tree.nwk`).
+Rooting analysis was performed in Notung, which scored the the Saccharomycetaceae clade the most likely root.
+Rearrangement was performed with edge weight (based on rapid bootstrapping) cutoff of 90%.
+The resulting reconciled and rearranged tree had a total of 44 duplications and 14 losses.

 # Results files
 file(s) | description | source